TribeWeb/tribesite/content/projects/quirks-when-setting-up-a-nuxt-website.md

 ## Remove `@nuxt/fonts`

 Building on NuxtHub fails if `@nuxt/fonts` is included is in `package.json`.
 It can safely be removed if using Nuxt UI-Pro as it is installed as a dependency.

+## Studio team account

+To start the free trial, you have to first create a team in Nuxt Studio and then start or move your project to that team.
+The options to upgrade appear at that point.